Syllabus

 In December 1991, Kirkingburg injured himself on the job and took a leave

-went for a further physical as required by the company.
-This time,
+for a further physical as required by the company.
+This time, the examining

-the examining physician correctly assessed Kirkingburg’s vision and
+physician correctly assessed Kirkingburg’s vision and explained that

-explained that his eyesight did not meet the basic DOT standards.
+his eyesight did not meet the basic DOT standards.
+The physician, or

-The physician, or his nurse, told Kirkingburg that in order to be
+his nurse, told Kirkingburg that in order to be legally qualified to

-legally qualified to drive, he would have to obtain a waiver of its
+drive, he would have to obtain a waiver of its basic vision standards

-without a license suspension or revocation, involvement in a reportable
+a commercial vehicle without a license suspension or revocation, involvement

-accident in which the applicant was cited for a moving violation,
+in a reportable accident in which the applicant was cited for a moving

-serious traffic violations, or more than two convictions for any
+for certain serious traffic violations, or more than two convictions

 his vision checked annually for deterioration, and to report certain